-The fourth annual Dinner & Bikes is a month-long tour of the U.S. East Coast in June, 2014.
-Our events bring people together to eat delicious food and get inspired about bicycle transportation.
+The fifth annual Dinner & Bikes is a month-long tour of the U.S. to bring people together to eat delicious food and get inspired about bicycle transportation.

 Here’s what happens at a Dinner and Bikes event: